FWang1221/TAE-Importer-Exporter-For-Elden-Ring/README.md

 JKAnderson (and his crew's) SoulsFormats (https://github.com/JKAnderson/SoulsFormats).

 Hopefully I got everyone, if you felt like you were part of this project's creation just ping me on Discord or something and I'll add you.

+*new Hemalurgical Spike function is highly experimental, requires slightly edited TAE.Animation.CS from SAP.